WordPress/gutenberg/packages/block-editor/README.md

 Computes a fluid font-size value that uses clamp().
 A minimum and maximum font size OR a single font size can be specified.

-If a single font size is specified, it is scaled up and down using a logarithmic scale.
+If a single font size is specified, it is scaled up and down by minimumFontSizeFactor and maximumFontSizeFactor to arrive at the minimum and maximum sizes.

 _Usage_